STAMP-project/dspot/README.md

 This example is an implementation of the function `chartAt(s, i)` (in `src/test/resources/test-projects/`), which returns the char at the index _i_ in the String _s_.

-In this example, DSpot amplifies the tests of `chartAt(s, i)` with one amplifier `TestDataMutator`, which changes literals (add 1 to integer, remove one char in a string, etc...), and with generation of assertions.
+In this example, DSpot amplifies the tests of `chartAt(s, i)` with defaults amplifiers `TestDataMutator`, `TestMethodCallAdder`, `TestMethodCallRemover` and `StatementAdderOnAssert`, which changes literals (add 1 to integer, remove one char in a string, etc...), and with generation of assertions.

 DSpot first reads information about the project from the properties file `src/test/resources/test-projects/test-projects.properties`
 ```properties